 - They help your credit score.
 I still don’t completely understand how they come up with the magic FICO number, but having credit cards and paying them off in a timely manner can affect your credit score in a good way.

 - They can offer added protection.
-Most credit card companies like Discover® offer chargeback protection on disputed purchases or services gone wrong.
+Many credit card companies offer chargeback protection on disputed purchases or services gone wrong.
 Your credit card company may have a price protection guarantee or extended warranty program, and some cover items against accidental damage or theft within 3 months of purchase.
 But this is determined on a case-by-case basis, so don’t assume an item is protected.
 Contact your credit card company to find out about protection programs and other benefits.
 You may not be aware of all the benefits available to you.